RajidiSahithi/Session_9/README.md

 * cv2.ocl.setUseOpenCL(False) disables the usage of OpenCL in OpenCV2 and is used when you want to disable the usage of OpenCL.

 * The  class is inherited from torchvision.datasets.CIFAR10.
 It overrides the __init__ and __getitem__ methods of the parent class.
-The __getitem__ method returns an image and its label after applying a transformation to the image3.
+The __getitem__ method returns an image and its label after transforming the image3.
 (This is to be done while using Albumenations)

 ## DATA_AUGMENTATIONS